aavogt/watch-code-cells/README.md

   -d --debounce-s=NUM      After receiving an event, delay running this many
                            seconds (0.2 by default): only resend run once this time limit
-     --retry-us=INT        When reading filepath, wait this many microseconds --retry-attempts=INT  If reading the filepath fails, try this many attempts.
+     --retry-us=INT        When rereading a filepath, wait this many microseconds --retry-attempts=INT  If reading the filepath fails, try this many attempts.
 0 for infinite retries.
   -? --help                Display help message